ucsb-cs48/s20/_lab/lab01.md

 # Step 2: Install Heroku CLI (every team member)

+CLI stands for Command Line Interface.
+The Heroku CLI gives you the ability to type `heroku` as a command at the shell/terminal prompt.

 If you haven't already done so, install the Heroku CLI on your system (it's already installed on CSIL).